xjchenGit/xjchenGit/README.md

 ### Hi there 👋
-👨🏼‍💻 I am a Ph.D. student at National Taiwan University (NTU), advised by Prof. Hung-yi Lee and Roger Jang.
+👨🏼‍💻 I am a Ph.D. student at National Taiwan University (NTU), advised by Prof. Hung-yi Lee and Prof. Roger Jang.
 I work on audio-visual learning and speech processing.
 Before NTU, I obtained a B.S. degree in Computer Science and Information Engineering (CSIE) from National Taiwan University of Science and Technology (Taiwan Tech.)

 ### Contact 👋
 - 🏠 Personal Website: [my homepage](https://xjchen.tech)